Time for a change?

 So when she wants to connect, he wants to protect.
 When she wants to explore and feel his emotions and hers, he just wants to get the heck out of there.
 Emotions are a sign of weakness, invite shame, are irrational and leave him in danger of losing control.
 Or so he believes.

 The truth, of course, is that you don't have to run the same emotional system you built as a child.
 If you're willing to do the work you can learn to speak the language, you can learn to experience her emotions and yours without feeling uncomfortable or overwhelmed.
 It's hard work, because you have a lifetime of habitual reactions to overcome, but I can walk you through it.

 Instead of struggling against emotion and suppressing it, my goal is to help you become truly strong, able to handle your emotions and hers with ease.

 Instead of avoiding her feelings or yours by hiding behind logic, my goal is to help you use logic to moderate and regulate those feelings.

 And instead of living in black and white, my goal is to help you integrate emotion and feeling into your life, so that you can understand the language that others are speaking and experience the vivid richness that emotion brings to life and relationships.

 Contact us today

-Healing is possible if you're ready to do the work, so please email me or call me today at 210-341-3525 for your free initial consultation.
+Healing is possible if you're ready to do the work, so please email me or call me today at 210-341-3525 to schedule an appointment.
 I can help you learn to experience emotions and connection from a position of strength.